OpenVidu/actions/start-openvidu-meet/README.md

 ## Technical Details

-- The backend is started using `npm run start:prod` in background mode
+- The backend is started using `npm run start:ci` in background mode
 - The action waits until the backend is responding at the healthcheck endpoint (`http://localhost:6080/meet/health`)
 - If the backend doesn't start within the timeout period, the action will fail